 Many biochemical metabolic processes are associated with high visual performance.
 Their waste products can be easily removed at a young age.
 With increasing age, however, the disposal capacity decreases.
 Waste products consequently remain under the retina and the so-called Bruch’s membrane.
 With this, a layer behind the pigment epithelium between the retina and the choroid, thickens.
 This barrier reduces the supply and disposal of nutrient and waste products to and from the macula.

 Clinically, the ophthalmologist then sees yellow spots on the back of the eye, which are called drusen.
 Isolated small drusen are found in many people over 50 years of age.
-The more and the larger the drusen become, the greater the risk of them becoming a risk to the functioning of the retinal center.
+The more and larger the drusen become, the greater the risk that they will lead to a disturbance of the light-sensing cells in the center of the retina.
 At this stage, however, patients do not notice anything.
 Together with further changes in the cells of the pigment epithelium, this condition can progress to AMD.
 As long as the function is not disturbed, it is called maculopathy.
 The changes remain unnoticed by the patient, and treatment is not necessary nor possible.
 Only when the changes lead to a decrease in visual acuity, initially mainly to poorer contrast and darkness vision, and later to problems with reading, is it called AMD.

 The exact cause of AMD is not known.
 Besides age, various risk factors have been found.
 These include a genetic disposition (parents and/or siblings also have AMD), smoking (also ex-smokers), lipid metabolism disorders (hypercholesterolemia), malnutrition and obesity.
 As well as, diseases of the cardiovascular system, light iris and heavy (unprotected) exposure to sunlight over the course of life.
 Women are more frequently affected than men.
 Of course, one eye is also at high risk if the other eye is already diseased.